Unique Visual Needs

 By: Carmen Willings

 Students who are blind or visually impaired will have unique visual needs that need to be communicated to all team members during eligibility, at the beginning of each school year, and when there is any change in the student's unique needs.
 Although this information can be found in the Functional Vision Evaluation report and within the IEP, I write the information in a separate sheet (ideally just one or two pages) so it can be a quick reference to team members.
-I include a my contact information as well as a brief summary of the student's visual impairment.
+I include my contact information as well as a brief summary of the student's visual impairment.
 The following is a list of just some unique needs the student may have.

 Unique Visual Needs for Students Following Standard Course of Study